hazelcast/hazelcast-platform-demos/banking/transaction-monitor/src/main/scripts/README.md

 Create open source Hazelcast cluster for transaction storage.

-### 5.C Viridian
+### 5.C Hazelcast Cloud

-Use an existing Viridian cluster, so don't run any YAML for step 5.
+Use an existing Hazelcast Cloud cluster, so don't run any YAML for step 5.

 ### 6=. `kubernetes-6-webapp.yaml`